voxel51/fiftyone/docs/source/integrations/cvat.rst

     However, you can pass `cleanup=True` to delete all information associated with the run from the backend after the annotations are downloaded.

+Note that CVAT cannot explicitly prevent annotators from creating labels that don't obey the run's label schema.
+However, you can pass the optional `unexpected` parameter to
+:meth:`load_annotations() <fiftyone.core.collections.SampleCollection.load_annotations>`
+to configure how to deal with any such unexpected labels that are found.
+The supported values are:

+-   `"prompt"` (**default**): present an interactive prompt to direct/discard unexpected labels
+-   `"ignore"`: automatically ignore any unexpected labels
+-   `"return"`: return a dict containing all unexpected labels, if any

+See :ref:`this section <cvat-unexpected-annotations>` for more details.

 .. _cvat-managing-annotation-runs:

 Managing annotation runs